 The best thing about Tile’s trackers is that they are reasonably priced.

 Final Recommendations: Which Should You Buy?

 Forced to choose between the various Chipolo devices and the Trackr Pixel, we will recommend that you spend the extra money and get the right Chipolo tracker for your things.
 If you want to keep your wallet safe, Chipolo has the Chipolo CARD.
 When it comes to other things, Chipolo has a louder tracker that has a wider range than the Trackr Pixel.

 This is not to say that you should ignore Trackr Pixel altogether.
-With a very budget-friendly price tag at $10, you can use the Pixel to safeguard the things you have at home.
+With a very budget-friendly price tag, you can use the Pixel to safeguard the things you have at home.
 For instance, your spare house keys, your toolbox, or your just about everything you would like.
 However, for your bags, laptop, and other stuff you take out of the house.

 That being said, you might want to consider getting Tile’s trackers.
 For roughly the same price as Chipolo’s devices, Tile has more users, and its trackers have a wider range and are even louder than Chipolo.

 Patrick Sinclair is a geek; make no mistake about that.
 He runs All Home Robotics in his spare time so he doesn’t have to think about his depressing cubicle and it gives him an excuse to buy expensive gadgets to review!